VeikkoPyh/Vosa-tevos/README.md

 Welcome to my weppage!
 Thank you!

-Dictionaries and Vosa texts for downloading and using in learning, for evaluation, on creating Vosa's language model and translator using AI:
+Dictionaries and Vosa texts for downloading and using in learning, for evaluation, on creating Vosa's language model and translator using AI.
+You can import these files into the database using tabs as field delimiters.
 <ul>
     <li><a href="VosaBuildingBlocks2000.txt">Vosa tevos building blocks in frequency order and examples of their use in Vosa, Finnish and English over 2000</a></li>
     <li><a href="VosaFrequencyEnglishFinnish30000.txt">Vosa words in order of frequency and English-Finnish dictionary about 30000 words</a></li>